maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 Obviously a tax of $100M would not merely reduce the land price residual.
 Instead, it would lower the developer's willingness-to-pay below the landowner's reservation price, so the transaction would fail and the project would be cancelled.
 Since the tax reduces the quantity of homes supplied, it raises housing prices.
-In general, to evaluate the effect of a tax on housing prices, we need to look at the change in the total number of homes.[^7]
+In general, to evaluate the effect of a tax on housing prices, we need to look at the change in the total number of homes.[^taxcut_effect]

 Condon doesn't seem to recognize the risk of killing projects:
 >However, a development tax imposed late in the approval process _may_ make the business case for a project unworkable.
 At that point, either the project will be cancelled or the price for the land will be renegotiated down.
 Municipalities are therefore in a position to moderate or eliminate land-price inflation by signalling their intention, years ahead of time, to impose a development tax.
 One might call this process disciplining the land market. (p.163)